kfchou/kfchou.github.io/_pages/food_recs.md

 permalink: /food-recs/
 ---

 This is not a complete list.
+The content of this list is updated automatically based on the raw data on [Google Sheets](https://docs.google.com/spreadsheets/d/1442-rzE9VLjcUoT80eWfmoxuxG2ZJrOAK4UG_LzO4dA/edit#gid=0).
 You can also get more food inspirations on my ig [@kchou.eats](https://www.instagram.com/kchou.eats/).

 **Rating System**: